The Best Things to See in Bali

 The temple is also called Pura Luhur Uluwatu.
 The Hindu temple is on a cliff overlooking the Indian Ocean.
 Its big size and location make the temple one of the busiest Hindu temples in Bali.
 Uluwatu Temple offers amazing ocean views and is also home to a group of monkeys.

 We think there are three good reasons to visit the temple: It has a long, rich history, the views from the cliff are fascinating, and you can watch the famous Balinese dance, Kecak, in the evenings in the temple area.
-We recommend pre-booking a ticket to the Kecak show as there are usually hundreds of spectators and so to ensure you'll be admitted.
+We recommend pre-booking a ticket to the Kecak show as there are usually hundreds of spectators, and so to ensure you'll be admitted.
 Otherwise, you will miss it.
-You still have a chance to buy tickets on the spot, but note that only cash payments are accepted.
+You still have the opportunity to purchase tickets on the spot, but please note that only cash payments are accepted.

 You can easily spend the whole day in Uluwatu.
 In the daytime, you can try one of the beaches nearby or enjoy delicious Balinese cuisine.
-Because of the long distances, you need a taxi to get from one place to another.
-A taxi from Kuta to Uluwatu temple takes 90 minutes, costing about 10 US dollars one way.
+Due to the long distances, you'll need a taxi to travel between places.
+A taxi from Kuta to Uluwatu Temple takes approximately 90 minutes and costs around $10 one way.

 - Location: Uluwatu, South Bali